The Time Rocket Racer Was At Avengers Academy

 Rocket Racer Could Be A Video Game

-I haven’t posted many Rocket Racer Thoughts in 2024, but that’s not because I haven’t been thinking them, I’ve just had other things I had to do (including doing some minor Rocket Racer work elsewhere on the Internet that will be discussed next year).
+I haven’t posted many Rocket Racer Thoughts since 2024, but that’s not because I haven’t been thinking them, I’ve just had other things I had to do (including doing some minor Rocket Racer work elsewhere on the Internet that will be discussed next year).
 But I want to get at least one official Bob Farrell post on the site in 2025, so here I go:

 A Rocket Racer Video Game Would Be Cool